Loading image from locale

 Ulm Stool Color Ulm Stool Color

-112,200円 (Tax Included)
+¥112,200 (Tax Included)

 Go to Sales Page

-This is the Ulm Stool designed by Max Bill.
-The Ulm School of Design, which opened in Ulm, West Germany in 1953, was an innovative educational institution that inherited the ideas of the Bauhaus.
-This is a multi-purpose stool designed in 1954 for students by its first president, Max Bill.
-The Ulm Stool was born by combining various elements in the design, such as a stool that can be used as a work table, lecture, or cafe terrace, a side table, easy to carry around, and a tray for books.
-At the Ulm School of Design at the time, it was used in a wide range of places, including as a chair, a side desk, a step stool, a rack when turned sideways, and even upside down to carry textbooks.
-This Ulm Stool is both durable and comfortable to use, and is made using a wooden construction method that does not use any nails.
-It is made with attention to detail, using various techniques such as "joint joints," "mutual joints," and "wedge joints," and using hard wood (beach) in areas that require strength.
-Unlike the regular unpainted model, the color model uses solid birch wood, which is resistant to scratches.
-After being dyed to bring out the grain, it is finished with clear urethane.
-The minimalist design, which has been stripped of all unnecessary elements, is said to be an iconic stool that directly inherits the concepts of the Bauhaus.
-Source: https://www.truss.jp/
+This is the Ulm Stool, designed by Max Bill.
+In 1953, the Ulm School of Design, established in Ulm, West Germany, was an innovative educational institution that carried on the ideals of the Bauhaus.
+Max Bill, its first rector, designed this versatile stool in 1954 for his students.
+The Ulm Stool was created by incorporating multiple functions into its design, such as a stool for work tables, lectures, and cafe terraces, a side table, an easy-to-carry object, and a tray for books.
+At the Ulm School of Design at the time, it was used in a wide range of settings, not only as a chair but also as a side desk, a stepping stool, a rack when turned sideways, and even upside down for carrying textbooks.
+This "Ulm Stool," which combines durability and comfort, is made using a joinery construction method that uses no nails.
+Various techniques such as "dovetail joint," "interlocking joint," and "wedge joint" are used, and hard wood (beech wood) is used for parts requiring strength, demonstrating attention to detail.
+Unlike the unpainted standard model, the colored models use solid birch wood, which is scratch-resistant.
+After being stained to highlight the wood grain, they are finished with clear urethane.
+Its minimalist design, stripped down to the bare essentials, is said to be an iconic stool that directly inherited the concepts of Bauhaus.Source: https://metrocs.jp/

 Product Details